top of page

 Joselyn Gonzalez

 Luis is serving as the Administrative Lead and is enthusiastic to support his team in anyway he can.
-He is currently attending California State University, Fresno working toward his Bachelor's degree in Psychology.
+He graduated from California State University, Fresno with his Bachelor's degree in Psychology.
 Luis has a passion for helping the people in his community and making a positive impact for Fresno.
 He hopes that mental health can be made more accessible to those in need.
 He plans on pursuing a master's in counseling to become a school counselor.
 His interests include music, animals, and being outdoors.
 Se habla espanol!

 Specialization